 This short course in CPR is ideal for all Victorians, but in particular those who have the responsibility for the care of another or have the duty of care towards a person in their personnel or professional lives.

-CPR Training Courses
+CPR Training Courses in Melbourne

 This course will equip candidates to act quickly and confidently in an emergency situation.
 The course focus includes casualty assessment, one and two person CPR, choking, situation management and emergency services communication.